andrewcooke/simple-crypt/README.md

 can take a couple of seconds to run).

-In simple terms, if an attacker tries to decrypt the data by guessing keys, then they *also* have to wait for a couple of seconds for each guess.
+In simple terms, if an attacker tries to decrypt the data by guessing passwords, then they *also* have to wait for a couple of seconds for each guess.
 This stops an attacker from trying "thousands" of different passwords every second.

 So the pause on encryption and decryption is actually a sign that the library is protecting you.
 If this is unacceptable for your program